search

 U.S. Dollar (USD)

 The four countries listed above have strong ties to gold.
-The relationship between gold and these four currencies, along with the factors behind it, are as follows:
+The relationship between gold and these four currencies, and the factors behind it, are as follows.

 U.S. Dollar